binipringle/constructs/_texts/1-condensedoutline.md

 ### Standing

-Whether the plaintiff has a sufficient stake in the lawsuit to **(1) give rise to an Article III "case or controversy"** and **(2) satisfy the Supreme Court’s judge-made "prudential limitations."** (It appears that only one prudential limit remains after *Lexmark*).
-Congress may override “prudential limitations” by statute, but may not override Article III case or controversy limits; i.e., Congress may not authorize lawsuits by parties that do not satisfy the Art III case or controversy requirements (e.g., compare Lujan with Akins).
+To have standing, a plaintiff must have a sufficient stake in the lawsuit to **(1) give rise to an Article III "case or controversy"** and **(2) satisfy the Supreme Court’s judge-made "prudential limitations."** (only one prudential limit remains after *Lexmark*).
+Congress may override prudential limitations by statute, but may not override Article III case or controversy limits; i.e., Congress may not authorize lawsuits by parties that do not satisfy the Article III case or controversy requirements (e.g., compare *Lujan* with *Akins*).

 **Underlying policies** are **adverse presentation of issues** (courts want cases to be vigorously litigated [this ensures fairness]); **autonomy** (favors placing litigation of rights in the hands of those most affected) and **additional separation of powers and federalism considerations**.

 Note the shift in standing doctrine from the Flast-era formulation ("The question [of standing asks] whether a particular person is a proper party to maintain an action [; it] does not, by its own force, raise separation of powers problems related to improper judicial interference in areas committed to other branches of government.
 Such problems arise, if at all, from the substantive issues the individual seeks to have adjudicated") to the current Court’s overt reliance on "federalism" and "separation of powers" as justification for a restrictive standing doctrine. (e.g. Lyons; Clapper, Allen v.
 Wright; Lujan; see Handout No. 3, note A).

+- {:.indent-0}**Allen v.
+Wright (1984)**:
+- {:.indent-2}Holding/rule: Citizens do not have standing to sue a federal government agency based on the influence that the agency's determinations might have on third parties.
+"In essence the question of standing is whether the litigant is entitled to have the court decide the merits of the dispute or of particular issues.
+Standing doctrine embraces... the general prohibition on a litigant's raising another person's legal rights, the rule barring adjudication of generalized grievances more appropriately addressed in the representative branches, and the requirement that a plaintiff's complaint fall within the zone of interests protected by the law invoked.
+The requirement of standing, however, has a core component derived directly from the Constitution.
+A plaintiff must allege personal injury fairly traceable to defendant’s allegedly unlawful conduct and likely to be redressed by the requested relief."

+- {:.indent-0}**Lujan v.
+Defenders of Wildlife (1992)**
+Issue: Whether the Endangered Species Act of 1973 applied to development projects in Aswan, Egypt and Mahaweli, Sri Lanka funded by the U.S., that could harm endangered species in  affected areas in the U.S..
+- {:.indent-2}Rule: Plaintiffs must suffer a concrete, discernible injury - not a "conjectural or hypothetical one" — to have Article III standing to bring a suit against the U.S. government in federal court.
+It, in effect, made it more difficult for plaintiffs to challenge the actions of a government agency when the actions don't directly affect them.[2]
+- {:.indent-2}Holding: Defenders of Wildlife lacked standing to challenge regulations jointly issued by the U.S. Secretaries of the Interior and Commerce, regarding the geographic area to which a particular section of the Endangered Species Act of 1973 applied.

+Flast

+Lexmark

+Akins

 ---